1JC1/search-engine-m3/README.txt

 Hi!
 Here you will find how to use our software.

-How to run the code that creates the index:
+How to run the code that creates the index WITHOUT GUI:
 The code that runs the index is in the index.py file that starts in the indexer() function.
 However, to run the index, you have to run main.py and set the createIndex to True (it is set to False by default).
 So the user will call "python3 main.py" in the terminal and our code will run.

-How to start the search interface:
+How to start the search interface WITH GUI:
 The search interface can be used through a virtual environment with flask.
 First, you will have to create a virtual environment if you do not already have one.
 This can be done by calling "python3 -m venv venv" in the terminal.
 Next, you will activiate